Brachial Plexus and Peripheral Nerve Disorders Program

-In addition, the clinic focuses on children with injuries or diseases (including tumors) of the peripheral nerves.
+In addition, the program focuses on children with injuries or diseases (including tumors) of the peripheral nerves.

 - Infants and newborns with limited or no movement of an arm, wrist or hand following birth.

 - Children or teens who have experienced trauma and have reduced sensation in the hand or arm, or inability to control movement in the arm, wrist or hand.

 - Children who may have unexplained masses associated with weakness, numbness, pain or discomfort in any of the limbs.

 Treatments and Procedures

 Expand the box below for a detailed list of conditions.

 At the initial visit, the child will be seen by the neurosurgeon and other team members and a medical history will be taken.
 Please bring all medical records and images of the associated injury.
 Some children may require one or more imaging studies to evaluate nerve and muscle function.

 - MRI scans